 So how do you know if your website is outdated?
 In general, if your website contains any of the following elements, it's time for an update:

 - Tiny Text - The most obvious sign of a very old website is tiny text.
-If the text on the website is very small, the website was probably designed before 2012.
-If the length of the page is unusually short as well, the website may even be older, perhaps pre-2009.
-Monitors were smaller years ago, and resolutions were also lower.
-This resulted in larger text, so standard screen text sizes were smaller by today's standards.
+If the text on the website is very small (and I don't mean this size; I mean this size or smaller), the website may have been designed before 2009.
+Often the length of the page will also be unusually short.
+Computer monitors were smaller years and resolutions were lower years ago, which resulted in larger text.

-- Jagged Images - "Bitmappy" images with rough, jagged looking edges, or pixellated colors and gradients, were typical prior to 2004.
+- Jagged Images - Bitmappy or blurry images with rough, jagged looking edges, or pixelated colors and gradients, were typical prior to 2004.
 Again, this is due to monitor resolutions.
 In 2002 half of all monitors still displayed only 65,000 colors.
 Since 2009 almost all monitors can display 16.8 million colors, but a website from 2009 is still going to look ancient and may behave erratically.

-- Animated gif's - Animated gif's (small animated images), "mouse trails" (stars or sparkles or anything else that follows your mouse), scrolling text, and falling snow were considered progressive until about 2004.
+- Animated gif's - Animated images, "mouse trails" (stars or sparkles or anything else that follows your mouse), and scrolling text were considered cool before 2004.

-- Music - Music and audio, especially if it starts automatically, is generally pre-2006.
+- Music - Music and audio that starts automatically on a website that's not about music or audio, is generally pre-2006.

 - Underlined Menu Link Text - Navigation menu links made up of only underlined text is pre-2003.